jasonbrianhall/sudoku_solver/README.md

 An interactive Sudoku solver and puzzle generator implemented in both C++ and Python, featuring a user-friendly ncurses interface for puzzle input and visualization.
 The C++ implementation offers robust solving capabilities with multiple advanced techniques, while the Python version serves as a basic prototype and only serves to solve basic puzzles.

-There are two main C++ versions
+There are three main C++ versions
-- CLI version written in Ncurses
+- CLI Solver version written in Ncurses
-- GUI version designed for Microsoft Windows.
+- GUI Solver version designed for Microsoft Windows.
+- GUI Sudoku Game version written in GTK3 and can compile for both MS Windows and Linux (not a solver but does solve it's own puzzles)

 * Both C++ versions (Windows and CLI) can also generate puzzles to be solved.
 They also have the ability to export puzzles to XML Spreadsheet 2003, which is Excel compatible.
 The Mono version also has a copy board feature which would allow you to copy the board into Excel and Word.